How To Calculate Maximum Heart Rate (Without Going All Out To Measure It!)

 Boost your training with precise heart rate data.

-Heart rate training can be very beneficial for endurance athletes.
-Many athletes I have worked with have set huge PRs and improved their performance across numerous distances by switching to heart rate training.
+When done correctly, heart rate training can be an excellent method for endurance athletes.
+Many of my athletes have achieved major PRs and performance breakthroughs across a range of distances by training smarter with heart rate zones.

 A person with their heart rate on their phone.